mmistakes/so-simple-theme/events/stancon2019Cambridge/abstracts.md

 <i><b id="25">Profit-Maximizing A/B Tests</b></i>.
 Elea McDonnell Feit, Ron Berman. <b>The Wharton School</b>

-Marketers often use A/B testing as a tactical tool to compare marketing treatments in a test stage and then deploy the better-performing treatment to the remainder of the consumer population.
+Abstract: Marketers often use A/B testing as a tactical tool to compare marketing treatments in a test stage and then deploy the better-performing treatment to the remainder of the consumer population.
 While these tests have traditionally been analyzed using hypothesis testing, we re-frame such tactical tests as a Bayesian decision problem with an explicit trade-off between the opportunity cost of the test (where some customers receive a sub-optimal treatment) and the potential losses associated with deploying a sub-optimal treatment to the remainder of the population.

 We derive a closed-form expression for the profit-maximizing test size and show that it is substantially smaller than that typically recommended for a hypothesis test, particularly when the response is noisy or when the total population is small.
 The common practice of using small holdout groups for media testing can be rationalized by asymmetric priors.
 The proposed test design achieves nearly the same expected regret as the flexible, yet harder-to-implement multi-armed bandit.